mwcm/chord-grid/readme.md

 requires ffmpeg and ffprobe

-The goal is to generate a playable grid of samples broken down by chord change and ready to be imported to Ableton Live drum rack.
+The goal is to generate a playable grid of samples broken down by beat grid and ready to be imported to Ableton Live drum rack.

-We'll achieve this by analyzing given wav/mp3/flac/midi files using Chordino through chord_extractor, then export to wav/mp3/flac/midi using pydub (for now).
+We'll achieve this by analyzing given wav/mp3/flac/midi files using Chordino (for now) through chord_extractor, then export to wav/mp3/flac/midi using pydub (for now).

 Inspired by the chordify grid - which is already doing this very well for most